Cloufield/GWASTutorial/55_measure_of_effect/README.md

 OR = {{Odds_{Intervention}}\over{Odds_{ conrol}}}={{IE/IN}\over{CE/CN}} = {{IE * CN}\over{CE * IN}}
 $$

+When the event occurs in less than 10% of the unexposed population, the OR provides a reasonable approximation of the RR.

 ## Hazard ratios (HR)
 Hazard ratios (relative hazard) are usually estimated from Cox proportional hazards model: